kindoflew/svelte-parallax/README.md

 #### Details
 * `rate`: Rate the layer will scroll relative to `scrollY`.
 Can be positive or negative: positive will translate the layer up (left if horizontal) and negative, down (right if horizontal). `0` will scroll normally.

-* `offset`: Offset from the top of the container when the layer is completely in the viewport.
+* `offset`: Offset from the top of the container when the layer is completely in the viewport, starting at 0.
 Can be a float (`0.5` will place the layer halfway down the first section).
-Should be `<= sections - 1`.

 * `span`: How many sections the layer will span.
 Probably shouldn't be `<= 0` or `> sections`.